Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ```
 This will install the Atlantis header files and the executable in /usr/local/include/Atlantis-1.0/Atlantis and /usr/local/bin

-more detailed information bout how to build Atlantis can be found in the [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/Building+under+mac)
+more detailed information bout how to build Atlantis can be found in the [Wiki-building-macOS](https://confluence.csiro.au/display/Atlantis/Building+under+mac)

 # Running Atlantis
+At this stage you should be able to run an operational Atlantis model.
+An example is provided [below](example-operational-model)

 <a name="linux3">

 ## Linux or MacOS